wictorwilen/Microsoft-teams-docs/teams/botsconversation.md

     }
 }
 ```
->Note: the text field for inbound messages sometimes contains @ mentions.
-Make sure to properly check and strip those.
-For more info see the mentions section [here](botsinchannels.md)
+>**Note:** The text field for inbound messages sometimes contains @ mentions.
+Be sure to properly check and strip those.
+For more information, see the mentions section [here](botsinchannels.md)

 ### Teams channel data

 Teams-specific information is sent and received in the `channelData` object.
-A typical channelData in an activity sent to your bot will contain the following information:
+A typical channelData in an activity sent to your bot contains the following information:

 * `eventType` - Teams event type - passed only in cases of [channel modification events](botevents.md).
 * `tenant.id` - the Azure ActiveDirectory tenant id.
 This is passed in all contexts.